furti/FreeCAD-Lithophane/README.md

 The name of the resulting mesh will be taken from the selected LithophaneImage.
 When the selected image is named `Windmill` the resulting mesh will be named `Windmill_Box`.

+See `Boolean Mesh` for more informations on the genereated object.

 ![Final Geometry](./Resources/Documentation/geometry_3dview.png)

 More Features might follow: https://github.com/furti/FreeCAD-Lithophane/issues/15